Find Online Journal Articles

 Introduction to Periodicals

 Academic journals, popular magazines, and news articles are collectively called periodicals because they are published on a periodic basis: a daily newspaper, a monthly magazine, or a quarterly journal.

 Mookini Library has no current subscriptions to print journals, magazines, or newspapers.
 Previous issues of print periodicals are available in the Periodical Backfiles room on the 3rd floor (Upper Level).
-When this floor is closed, materials can be requested from the Circulation Desk at the Main Entrance.
+When this floor is closed, materials can be requested from the Circulation Desk near the Main Entrance.